How are Car Engines Cooled

 The air flow in the cooling system helps to dissipate heat from the engine.
 Insulation helps to reduce heat transfer between the engine and the surrounding air, while circulating water helps to remove heat from the engine.

-See also How to Ruin Car Engine
+See also How to Know What Engine Will Fit in the Car

 The Radiator